sebhmg/curve-apps/docs/source/trend_lines.rst

-.. _methodology:
+.. _trend_lines:

 Trend Lines
 ===========

-With this application, users can create trend lines from scatter referenced data.
+With this application, users can create trend lines from vertices and data.

 .. figure:: ./images/trend_lines/trend_intro.png
             :align: center